Ikšķile: History

 Ikšķile is one of the oldest inhabited regions of Latvia.
 This is evidenced by the mound and an ancient burial ground in the present rural area of Ikšķile.
-By the 9th - 12th centuries there was already a Liv village on the Daugava waterway.
+By the 9th to 12th centuries there was already a Liv village on the Daugava waterway.

 Latvia's First Castle

 Building and employment of castles was an important topic in the first accounts available in the Livonian Chronicle of Henry.
-Henry of Livonia, an eyewitness of the events, started telling about a canon of the Augustinian monastery of Segeburg in Holstein called Meinhard.
+Henry of Livonia, an eyewitness to the events, started telling about a canon of the Augustinian monastery of Segeburg in Holstein called Meinhard.
 Meinhard heard stories of travelers about the great Daugava river, an area of commerce for pagan tribes of Livs and Letts.

-Meinhard venture there to convert people to Christianity.
+Meinhard ventured there to convert people to Christianity.
 After some conversions, he built a church in the village of Ikšķile and baptized some Livonians.
 However, the position of the church was vulnerable to attacks, mainly from Lithuanian pagan inhabitants.
-After a Lithuanian raid attacked in winter, Meinhard and the local people hid in the forests.
-According to Henry of Livonia's chronicle, Meinhard pointed out that Livonians were foolish for not having fortifications, and promised people to built castles if they convert to Christianism.
+After a Lithuanian raiding party attacked in winter, Meinhard and the local people hid in the forests.
+According to Henry of Livonia's chronicle, Meinhard pointed out that Livonians were foolish for not having fortifications, and promised people to build castles if they converted to Christianity.

-In 1185 Gotland's stone-mounds built the castle of Ikšķile with a chapel or church.
-This is the oldest stone castle in Latvia and it is also the oldest stone building in Eastern Baltic.
+In 1185 stonemasons from Gotland built the castle of Ikšķile with a chapel or church.
+This is the oldest stone castle in Latvia and it is also the oldest stone building in the Eastern Baltic.
 In 1186 the upper bishop of Bremen appointed the monk Meinard, of Segeberga monastery, near Lübeck, as the first bishop of Ikšķile.
 Under his leadership Ikšķile became the center from which Catholicism would spread in Latvia.
-Both Meinard and the second bishop, Bertolt, were buried inside Ikšķile Church (Bishop Meinard was later reburied at the Dome Church in Riga).
-Albert of Buxhovden followed to Berthold as bishop of Uexkull.
+Both Meinhard and the second bishop, Berthold, were buried inside Ikšķile Church (Bishop Meinhard was later reburied at the Dome Church in Riga).
+Albert of Buxhovden followed Berthold as bishop of Uexkull.
 He arrived at his diocese with a sizeable army of Saxon crusaders and supported by the Holy Roman Emperor and the Pope.